-- the financial position which the claimant would have been in absent any breach (i.e., if the respondent had performed the contract) (the ‘but-for position’); and
+- the financial position that the claimant would have been in absent any breach (i.e., if the respondent had performed the contract) (the ‘but-for position’); and

-- the financial position in which the claimant is actually in given the effects of the breach (the ‘actual position’).
+- the financial position the claimant is actually in given the effects of the breach (the ‘actual position’).

 Financial experts often carry out a significant amount of work to construct these two sets of circumstances.
 Before an expert performs this work, certain steps must be taken in coordination with the legal team to identify the analysis to be performed.

 In this chapter, we discuss some common issues that financial experts, lawyers and tribunals may need to consider when assessing compensatory damages: